 English manufacturer: Some reports claimed that what is now thought of as the Scottish kilt today appears to have been contrived in 1725 by of all people--an Englishman, Thomas Rawlinson who owned an iron works in Glengarie and Lochaber.
 Scottish readers tell HBC, however, that this claim has been descridted by Scottish scholars.

-Only limited information is available on the popularity of the kilt in Scotland during certain historical periods, especially before Queen Victorian popularized it as a child's costume in the 1840s by dressing the princes in kilts.
+Only limited information is available on the popularity of the kilt in certain historical periods, especially before authors helped change the image of Scotland and Queen Victorian popularized the kilt as a child's costume in the 1840s by dressing the princes in kilts.
 One largely unanswered question was just how commonly worn the kilt was in Scotland by the average boy.
+The kilt chronology is primarily one of Scottish kilts.
+But kilts were worn in other countries as well.
+We see them in England for well-to-do boys And large numbers of American boys were wearing kilts suits by the 1870s.
+Scotland was a very small country.
+Thus probbly more American boys wore kilts than anywhere else, at leat kilt suits.
 HBC is acquiring information on this topic, but much needs to be learned.

 The kilt is a length of woven wool, usually with a plaid pattern, that is paermanently pleated except for sections at each end and wrapped around the sweaver's waist in such a way that the pleats are massed at the wearer's back and the flat unpleated ends overlap to form a double layer at the front.
 A reader asks how a kilt sewn together.
 Is it more than one piece of material sewn together?
 HBC reports that modern kilts are made from one piece of material cut from bolts.
 The length of the material cut from the bolt is determined by the waist size and the extent of the pleating.

 Tartan is a cross-checkered pattern repeated repeated continously.
-The various destinctive patterns are referred to as "setts".
+The various destincive patterns are referred to as "setts".
 The patterns consist of different colored bands, stripes, or lines of definite with and sequence.
 They are woven into wool cloth, sometimes with silk added.
 Tartan patterns have existed for centuries and in various cultures, but have come to be assocaited with Scotland where they have become a quasi-heraldic emblem of families or clans.
 Tartan has come to be widely associated with Sottish kilts.
+The ancient Celts had no written language, but descriptions of their clothing exist from the writtn records of the people they came into contact with, epecially he Greeks and Romans.
+The Celts from the erliest times were noted for the use of color in their clothing.
+Early historical desciptions indicate that the Celts wore multi-colored woven cloth.
+Tartan patterns have existed for centuries and in various cultures, but have come to be assocaited with Scotland.
+We also note Irish tartans.
+Tartans are known for other areas on the Celtic fring of Europe: Cornwall, the Isle of Man, Wales, and others.
+Tartans also exist from countries with Scottish connections, primarily to which the Scotts and Irish have mmigrated: Australia, Bermuda, Canada, Ulster, the United States, and others.

 A proper Highland kilt outfit involves much more than a simple kilt and jacket.
 A reader indicates that a kilt is held up by a belt, but asks is there are belt loops on a kilt or not?
 HBC reports that kilts are sometimes worn with a leather belt, but often this is worn as an ornament.
 I have not noted belt loops.
 Some better made kilts have tabs at the side to tighten the waist.
 Young children wearing kilts might wear a bodice kilt or wear their kilt with suspenders.
 Proper kilts were generally worn by older boys.
 They were worn with a variety of shirts varying from lace trimed blouses to shirts with stiff Eton collars and bow ties.
 The Victorians chosing Scottish kilts and pleated plaid skirts for their boys, liked to pair them with various styles of caps.
 The most popular were Scotch bonnets (Balmoral cap) or Glengarry.
 Queen Victoria's fondness for all things Scottish extended to a proper cap as well as the kilt itself.